-- The ingredient panel should include some type of animal protein as the main/first ingredient on the list: egg, chicken, chicken by-product meal, fish, lamb, poultry, poultry by-product, beef and meat meal are all purr-worthy protein sources.
+- The ingredient panel should include some type of animal protein as the main/first ingredient on the list: chicken, chicken meal, fish, lamb, poultry, poultry meal, beef and egg are all purrworthy protein sources.

 Wet foods, meow.
 Dry foods, meow.